Traffic island

-A traffic island is a solid or painted object in a road that channels traffic.
-It can also be a narrow strip of island between roads that intersect at an acute angle.
-If the island uses road markings only, without raised curbs or other physical obstructions, it is called a painted island or (especially in the UK) ghost island.
-Traffic islands can be used to reduce the speed of cars driving through, or to provide a central refuge to pedestrians crossing the road.
+A traffic island, or refuge island, also known as a pedestrian refuge or pedestrian island, is a solid or painted object in a road that channels traffic.
+It can also be a narrow strip of an island between roads that intersect at an acute angle.
+If the island uses road markings only, without raised curbs or other physical obstructions, it is called a painted island or ghost island (especially in the UK).
+Traffic islands can be used to reduce the speed of cars driving through or to provide a central refuge to pedestrians crossing the road.

-When traffic islands are longer, they are instead called traffic medians, a strip in the middle of a road, serving the divider function over a much longer distance.
+When traffic islands are longer, they are called traffic medians, a strip in the middle of a road, serving as a divider over a much longer distance.